iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 [opcfoundation.org](https://opcfoundation.org/about/opc-technologies/opc-ua/).

-Measurements related to a single LoRaWAN sensor are organized under the corresponding DevEUI node of that sensor in the OPC-UA tree (figure 3).
+Measurements related to a single LoRaWAN sensor are organized under the corresponding DevEUI node of that sensor in the OPC-UA tree (see figure 3).

 ![iQunet OPC-UA]({{ site.baseurl }}/assets/images/iqunet-opcua.svg)
 <figcaption>figure 3: iQunet embedded OPC-UA server API</figcaption>